Confluence of conditional rewriting modulo: Preliminaries

-\emph{Signatures, Terms, Positions.} In this paper, $\Variables$ denotes a countable set of \emph{variables}.
+\paragraph{Signatures, Terms, Positions} In this paper, $\Variables$ denotes a countable set of \emph{variables}.
 A \emph{signature of symbols} is a set of \emph{symbols} each with a fixed \emph{arity}.
-We often write $\arityOf{f}{k}$ to make explicit that $f$ is a $k$-ary symbol.
+We often write $\arityOf{f}{k}$ to make explicit that $f$ is a $k$-ary symbol as often done in logic programming.
+When dealing with symbols not using the standard prefix notation $f(\pholder,\ldots,\pholder)$, we often use placeholders to make explicit where the arguments occur, as in $\pholder+\pholder$ for the \emph{infix} addition operator or $\pholder!$ for the factorial \emph{postfix} operator.
 We use $\Symbols$ to denote a \emph{signature of function symbols}, i.e., $\{f, g, \ldots \}$ whose arity is given by a mapping $ar:\Symbols\rightarrow \mathbb{N}$.
 The set of terms built from $\Symbols$ and $\Variables$ is $\Terms$.
 The set of variables occurring in $t$ is $\Var(t)$.
 Terms are viewed as labeled trees in the usual way. \emph{Positions} $p$ are represented by chains of positive natural numbers used to address subterms $t|_p$ of $t$.
 The \emph{set of positions} of a term $t$ is $\Pos(t)$.
 The set of positions of a subterm $s$ in $t$ is denoted $\Pos_s(t)$.
 The set of positions of non-variable symbols in $t$ are denoted as $\Pos_\Symbols(t)$.
 Positions are ordered by the \emph{prefix ordering} $\leq$ on sequences: given positions $p,q$, we write $p\leq q$ iff $p$ is a prefix of $q$.
 If $p\not\leq q$ and $q\not\leq p$, we say that $p$ and $q$ are \emph{disjoint} (written $p\parallel q$).
+We write $p\cpos{}q$ to denote the \emph{concatenation} of positions.